google-ai-edge/ai-edge-torch/ai_edge_torch/generative/README.md

 ## What to expect

 ### Future Roadmap
-* Expanded accleration support on mobile, and web GPUs, and mobile NPUs.
+* Expanded acceleration support on mobile, and web GPUs, and mobile NPUs.
 * Advanced quantization approaches suitable for LLMs.
 * Expanded support of models, including Diffusion models.
 * LoRA support.